mostafa8026/Kong-gateway-and-custom-authentication-service/README.md

 ## Introduction

 I assume that you already know how Kong Gateway and its plugins works.
 For more information about Kong custom plugins you can see this [page](https://docs.konghq.com/2.2.x/plugin-development/).
 You can see the source code by this [Link](https://github.com/vahidzafari/Kong-Gateway-And-Custom-Authentication-Service).
 First of all we should bring up kong gateway along with the Konga GUI.
 So we should create a Yaml file with the name docker-compose.
-I customized this [repository](https://github.com/jorgecarcamob/kong-konga-postgres/blob/master/docker-compose.yml) to create Kong Gateway.
+I customized this [repository](https://github.com/jorgecarcamob/kong-konga-postgres/blob/master/docker-compose.yml) to create Kong Gateway and user this [repository](https://github.com/ascho/kong-auth-request) to create kong custom plugin.
 Now run docker-compose.yaml file by the following command.

 ```shell
 $ ls